Drug Crimes Attorney Serving Sonoma County

 The United States of America remains the leading consumer of illegal drugs in the world.
 A drug trafficking offense in California can result in a felony criminal charge.
 It is an illegal and dangerous undertaking.
-The definition of drug trafficking is: the trade or dealing of illicit drugs and/or the sale or exchange of drugs.
-Heroin, cocaine, marijuana and ecstasy are the most common drugs found in drug trafficking cases.
+The definition of drug trafficking is the trade or dealing of illicit drugs and/or the sale or exchange of drugs.
+Heroin, cocaine, marijuana, and ecstasy are the most common drugs found in drug trafficking cases.
 California takes a no tolerance stance on the fight against drugs.
-Drug offenses often lend to more serious crime and cause destruction within communities.
-Due to the severity of this type of charge and the penalties associated with it, working with an well known and well respected Santa Rosa Drug Crimes Lawyer is crucial if you are facing drug trafficking charges in Sonoma County.
+Drug offenses often lead to more serious crimes and cause destruction within communities.
+Due to the severity of this type of charge and the penalties associated with it, working with a well known and well respected Santa Rosa Drug Crimes Lawyer is crucial if you are facing drug trafficking charges in Sonoma County.

 The California Health and Safety Code Section (CHSC) 11352 defines Drug Trafficking as any “person who transports, imports into this state, sells, furnishes, administers, or gives away, or offers to transport, import into this state, sell, furnish, administer, or give away, or attempts to import into this state or transport any controlled substance.”

 The punishment of a drug trafficking offense can result in severe penalties.
 The penalties vary with the type and classification of the drug being transported, the geographic location and the amount being transported and if any minors were involved.
 Any illegal drugs brought into California from another country face the most severe penalties and punishment, including deportation.